postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-overview.md

   * Run collections and API tests from your terminal.
   * Automate collection runs, API testing, and CI/CD pipelines.

   Postman CLI is similar to Newman, Postman's open-source command-line companion, but Postman CLI is secured and supported by Postman.
-Also,Postman CLI has these additional features:
+Also,Postman CLI has these features:

   * Log into Postman from the command line
   * Run a collection with its collection ID